AxonIQ/reference-guide/axon-server/installation/docker-k8s/axon-server-se.md

 ##Running Axon Server

 To run the provided image the command below can be executed.
-This starts Axon Server SE in a docker container with exposes the HTTP (by default 8024) and GRPC (by default 8124) ports to the host.
+This starts Axon Server SE in a docker container that exposes the HTTP (by default 8024) and GRPC (by default 8124) ports to the host.

 ```bash
 $ docker run -d --name axonserver -p 8024:8024 -p 8124:8124 axoniq/axonserver